calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * I'm not academic (even if I try it's pointless)
 * This is a waste of my time (it's not relevant to me)
 * School is shit (there is nothing good here other than my friends)
+* There are places where you are told where to go and you can only piss at certain times, they are called prisons

 ### Resolutions - Discussions with students